 “But that is part and parcel of football and I make sure I try to win for the team I’m playing for, so I was pleased to set-up a goal for Jason Puncheon and score myself.”

 In games like the Cardiff clash, although steeped in emotion, Ledley always aimed to succeed - and with the Eagles having lost 14 league games prior to his arrival, he was the perfect kind of player for Pulis’ side.

-Palace only lost five further games after January, highlighting why Pulis was so keen to bring Ledley’s winning mentality to the team off the back of his two Scottish Premier League and one Scottish Cup titles.
+Palace only lost five further games after January, highlighting why the manager was so keen to bring Ledley’s winning mentality to the team off the back of his Scottish Cup and two Scottish Premier League titles.

 “Pulis was great,” Ledley begins to offer an insight into those few months in which the manager guided Palace to safety.
 “You had to be fit.
 There’s a lot of 11 v 11, shape and tactical awareness.
 But when I first signed in January we needed that because we had to stay in the Premier League – it was massive to achieve that.

 “Everyone needed to know their role straight away, and if they didn’t they were out.
 Everyone knew their responsibilities.
 I thought he was a fantastic manager.”